OmiIam/CraftMyCV/web/resume-builder/README.md

-# ResumaAI
+# CraftMyCV

-**ResumaAI** is an open-source, AI-enhanced resume builder designed for speed, simplicity, and extensibility.
+**CraftMyCV** is an open-source, AI-enhanced resume builder designed for speed, simplicity, and extensibility.
 Built with a minimalistic interface and modern tech stack, it helps users craft clean, professional resumes with smart suggestions powered by OpenAI.

 ## ✨ Features